Frank Kaminsky: Phoenix Suns (2019–2022)

-On November 19, 2020, Kaminsky had his second year on his contract waived off, entering free agency early.
+On November 19, 2020, Kaminsky had his second year on his contract waived, entering free agency early.
 On November 29, Kaminsky signed with the Sacramento Kings, but was later waived by the Kings on December 20 after appearing in four preseason games.
 Once he cleared waivers, Kaminsky was re-signed by the Suns on a more team-friendly, one-year deal that season.
-On January 28, 2021, he was two assists shy from a triple-double night, recording 12 points, 13 rebounds, and a career-high 8 assists off the bench in a 114–93 blowout win over the Golden State Warriors.
-Later moving up to a starting power forward role in February, Kaminsky had another near-triple-double performance on February 10 with 12 points, 8 rebounds, and a career-tying 8 assists in a close 125–124 win over the Milwaukee Bucks.
-Kaminsky reached his first NBA Finals, but the Suns lost the series in 6 games to the Milwaukee Bucks.
+On January 28, 2021, he was two assists shy from a triple-double night, recording 12 points, 13 rebounds, and a career-high eight assists off the bench in a 114–93 win over the Golden State Warriors.
+Later moving up to a starting power forward role in February, Kaminsky had another near-triple-double performance on February 10 with 12 points, 8 rebounds, and a career high-tying eight assists in a close 125–124 win over the Milwaukee Bucks.
+Kaminsky reached his first NBA Finals, but the Suns lost the series in six games to the Bucks.

 On August 4, 2021, Kaminsky re-signed with the Suns on a one-year, $1.2 million deal.
 On November 10, Kaminsky scored a career-high 31 points in a 119–109 win over the Portland Trail Blazers.
 On November 21, he was diagnosed with a stress reaction in his right knee and was ruled out indefinitely.
 On January 6, 2022, Kaminsky underwent a procedure on his right knee and was ruled out for at least two months.
 On April 7, 2022, Kaminsky was waived.

 Atlanta Hawks (2022–2023)

-On July 12, 2022, Kaminsky signed a 1-year deal with the Atlanta Hawks.
+On July 12, 2022, Kaminsky signed a one-year deal with the Atlanta Hawks.

-Houston Rockets (2023–present)
+Houston Rockets (2023)

-On February 9, 2023, Kaminsky, Justin Holiday, and 2 future second-round draft picks were traded to the Houston Rockets in exchange for Bruno Fernando and Garrison Mathews.
+On February 9, 2023, Kaminsky, Justin Holiday, and two future second-round draft picks were traded to the Houston Rockets in exchange for Bruno Fernando and Garrison Mathews.

+Partizan Mozzart Bet (2023–2024)

+On August 17, 2023, Kaminsky signed with Partizan Mozzart Bet of the Basketball League of Serbia, the Adriatic League and the EuroLeague.
+In his first season with the club, he averaged 8.9 points, 3.4 rebounds and 1.6 assists per game in the EuroLeague.
+The season was deemed to be unsuccessful for Partizan as they finished the season without lifting any trophy.

+On September 26, 2024, Kaminsky signed with the Phoenix Suns, but was waived on October 19.

+Raptors 905 (2024–2025)

+On December 16, 2024, Kaminsky signed with Raptors 905.
+On March 16, 2025, it was announced that Kaminsky would miss the remainder of the season after undergoing arthroscopic knee surgery.

+On October 7, 2025, during the pre-season game against the Spurs, Kaminsky made a appearance for Guangzhou Loong Lions.

 National team career

-In November 2019, coach Igor Kokoškov announced that inviting Kaminsky to the Serbia national team is under consideration.
+In November 2019, coach Igor Kokoškov announced that inviting Kaminsky to the Serbian national team was under consideration.